Agentic Workflows

 Agentic workflows are built on a foundation of intelligent automation, enabling secure and governed AI-driven processes.
 Here are the key components:

 1. Robotic Process Automation (RPA): RPA tools create software robots that mimic human actions such as data entry, transaction processing, and report generation.
-In agentic workflows, RPA enables AI agents to accurately execute rule-based tasks across applications.
+In agentic workflows, Robotic Process Automation (RPA) enables AI agents to accurately execute rule-based tasks across applications.
 For example, RPA can automatically input invoice data extracted by an AI agent into an accounting system.

 2. Natural Language Processing (NLP): NLP allows AI agents to understand and respond to human language meaningfully and contextually.
 This eliminates the need for specialized training, making interactions with AI agents seamless.
 NLP is crucial for tasks like customer support, content generation, and sentiment analysis, enabling the creation of chatbots and conversational agents that engage with users in real time.